Motorcyclist and passenger ready to ride in the city, illustrating the importance of safety when riding two-up on a motorcycle.

 A well-informed passenger

-Brief your passenger
+Briefing your passenger

 Before setting off, take 2 minutes to explain the basics to your passenger: how to get on and off, how to hold on, where to put their feet, and above all, never make any sudden movements.